visgraf/vfx/README.md

    libgsl-dev \
    libpng-dev
 ```

-4) Build and test each module:
+4) Follow the first test tutorial (first_test.pdf):

-  - The instructios for building and testing these modules are presented
-in the README files inside the directories: ./matchcmove and ./s3d-ptrace.
+5) After following the first test tutorial, go read the documentation in the README files inside
+   the directories: ./matchcmove and ./s3d-ptrace.
+   In order to learning how to install and use the system, you will need the book for better compreension, but
+   we are working on a complete user tutorial explaining how to combine all the availabe scripts of the software
+   to produce a complete visual effect.

   - We highly recommend trying the s3d-ptrace demos first.

   - Note: The rendering programs used for the demo of the Cornell Box and for the VFX scenes are configured to produce